DokiTeam/build-sdk/README.md

 ## Set up SDK for building Kotatsu

-This is a codespace repository configured to install Android development tools (for building Kotatsu app)
+This is a codespace repository configured to install Android development tools (for building Doki app)

 ## Installed Software